 Just like the population that call it home, the city is also host to a diverse range of festivals that run the rich gamut of cultural life in Newcastle.

-From the Newcastle Comedy Festival, Newcastle Fringe, This Is Not Art, Newcastle Pride, and West Best Bloc Fest and Sound Station music festivals, to culturally and socially inclusive community focused festivals such as Count Us In, Celebrate Unity In Diversity and the city’s NAIDOC Week events, the city is alive with the spirit of celebration.
+From the Newcastle Fringe, This Is Not Art, Newcastle Pride, West Best Bloc Fest and Sound Station music festivals, to culturally and socially inclusive community focused festivals such as Count Us In, Celebrate Unity In Diversity and the city’s NAIDOC Week events, the city is alive with the spirit of celebration.

-City of Newcastle Councillor Carol Duncan agreed, saying the city’s New Annual festival, was the perfect way to showcase Newcastle as an eclectic hub of creativity.
+The city’s New Annual festival, is the perfect way to showcase Newcastle as an eclectic hub of creativity.

 Launched in 2021, New Annual is Newcastle’s flagship cultural festival offering a 10-day celebration of creativity, showcasing music, dance, contemporary performance, and visual art from both local and visiting talent.